stephenmdw/AA-Javascript-Project/README.md

         Wireframe: https://wireframe.cc/pro/pp/c3d643f8c624901

         npm will be used to manage project dependencies, while canvas will be the main tool to render the game board, including the hoop, ball, score, and lives.

-Three js may be used, but only if there are things unachievable with native canvas.
-This will be determined after exploring the limitations of canvas.
+        PixiJS js may also be used, but this will be determined after exploring the limitations of canvas, as well as the difficulty of Pixi. https://pixijs.com/